grafana/mimir/pkg/scheduler/DESIGN.md

 On enqueue, we partition requests into separate queues based on two static properties of the query request:

-- the "expected query component"
+- the "expected query component", determined by the time range of the query and the Mimir deployment configuration
   - `ingester`, `store-gateway`, `ingester-and-store-gateway`, or `unknown`
 - the tenant ID of the request